 - Cannot leave messages with third parties, asking them to have the debtor call the collector.

 An attorney that regularly collects or attempts to collect consumer debts owed another, directly or indirectly, must comply with the FDCPA.
 The law also applies to attorneys who act as in-house counsel and who send dunning letters or make telephone calls on behalf of their employer/client.
-The status of attorneys as debt collectors may vary under state collection laws.

 Some consumers may have additional legal protections in addition to the FDCPA: